rdatatoolbox/course-git-iago/README.md

 to make an attempt to figure which assumption/invariant has not been met.
-If it's LaTeX, the message is rarely helpful, but you can open the `./tex/generated_steps.tex` file and figure out what went wrong during the rendering stage.
+If it's LaTeX, the message is rarely helpful, but you can open the `./tex/generated_steps.tex` file and prune it until you figure out what went wrong during the rendering stage.

 There is also fragility in the sense that there is no guarantee whatsoever